-A defendant may not be tried or adjudged to punishment for a public offense while incompetent.
+A defendant may not be tried or adjudged to punishment for a public offense while incompetent.1

-The court with jurisdiction over the defendant's criminal case determines competency based upon the findings of medical professionals and a court hearing...
+The court with jurisdiction over the defendant's criminal case determines competency based on the findings of medical professionals and a court hearing...

 Prosecuting attorneys may not seek an indictment of the defendant for any offense during the period in which the court is considering whether the defendant is competent or incompetent except upon the prosecuting attorney's application for leave of the court.
 The prosecuting attorney would have to: